derekburgess/jaws/README.md

 ## Prerequisites and initial setup

+### CUDA Support

+If you plan on running local models against a NVIDIA GPU, you will need the CUDA Toolkit installed.
+You can configure an installer or guide using this link: https://developer.nvidia.com/cuda-downloads -- On Ubuntu, you can run:

+`sudo apt install nvidia-cuda-toolkit`

+### Wireshark

 JAWS uses pyshark which requires termshark, which can be installed with [Wireshark](https://www.wireshark.org/).
-Or by installing the termshark package.
+Termshark is an optional installation and bundled with the executables for Windows and Mac.
+On Ubuntu you can install both using:

+`sudo apt install wireshark` and `sudo apt install termshark`

-On Linux, Wireshark will ask you about adding non-root users to the Wireshark group.
+Wireshark will ask you about adding non-root users to the Wireshark group.
 It is recommended that you say Yes.
 If you said No, then you can run:

 `sudo dpkg-reconfigure wireshark-common`

-This is suppose to add your user to the Wireshark group, but I have found that is not always true.
-You can run:
+In addition, if you come back and say YES, you may also need to run:

 `sudo adduser $USER wireshark`

 `sudo chmod +x /usr/bin/dumpcap`

-To install Terminalshark on Ubuntu run `apt install termshark`
+### Neo4j DBMS

 JAWS also uses Neo4j as the graph database.
 You can run the provided Neo4j docker container (See below), or install and run the [Neo4j dbms and GUI](https://neo4j.com/product/developer-tools/).
 I wont cover the Ubuntu installation in detail, it's easy enough.
 In short, they provide an AppImage, make it executable:

 `sudo chmod +x file` and run it.
 You can use that same AppImage to launch the Neo4j GUI as needed.

+### Conda/Anaconda/Miniconda

+### Docker

 As mentioned above, JAWS optionally uses [Docker](https://www.docker.com/).
 Again, easy enough to figure out.

-Create your environment of choice...
-Python env, Conda, etc.

 ### Set Neo4j Environment Variables